NikKowPHP/social-brain/chapters/chapter-12.md

     *   *"What's your perspective on what happened?"*
     *   *"How might we ensure everyone feels safe to brainstorm, while still leveraging your ability to spot flaws?"*

-This feedback protocol is even more critical in our personal relationships, where the emotional stakes are higher.
-Your friend is consistently 20 minutes late, and it's driving you crazy.
-The default 'feedback sandwich' is a disaster: 'You're a great friend, but you're so disrespectful of my time, but I still value our friendship.'
-This only creates confusion and defensiveness.
-The 'Debug' protocol saves the relationship:
-1.  **Get Permission:** 'Hey, I wanted to talk about something that's on my mind regarding our plans.
-Is now a good time?'
-(Rewards Autonomy & Certainty).
-2.  **Share Data, Not Drama:** 'I've noticed that for our last three meetups, you've arrived about 20 minutes after we agreed.
-The data point is the time difference.'
-(Minimizes Status threat).
-3.  **Co-Create the Upgrade:** 'Is there something going on that's making it hard to get away?
-How can we plan things so we're both on the same page and not feeling stressed?'
-(Rewards Autonomy & Relatedness).
-This transforms a potential conflict into a collaborative problem-solving session.

 **Protocol 2: The "Intake" Method (For Receiving Feedback)** When someone gives *you* feedback, even if it's clumsy, your job is to find the valuable data inside the clumsy delivery.
 1.  **Regulate Your System First (Chapter 3):** As you feel the hot flush of a Status threat, take one silent **Conductor's Breath**.
 This is non-negotiable.
 Keep your own CEO online.